Etisalat and Huawei complete Mena's first trial of 6GHz spectrum

-Etisalat by e&, the UAE's biggest telecoms operator, and China's Huawei Technologies said the successful completion of the Middle East and North Africa's first trial of the 6GHz spectrum, which is deemed the next step in the evolution of 5G technology.
+Etisalat by e&, the UAE's biggest telecoms operator, and China's Huawei Technologies said that they have successfully completed the Middle East and North Africa's first trial of the 6GHz spectrum, which is deemed the next step in the evolution of 5G technology.

 The trial's success takes telecom providers a step closer to more seamless and reliable mobile services to address the rapid growth in the number of mobile devices, the Abu Dhabi-based company said in a statement on Wednesday.